Direct temperature determination of a sympathetically cooled large 113Cd+ ion crystal for a microwave clock: Abstract

 \section{Abstract}

-This paper reports the direct temperature determination of sympathetically cooled $^{113}$Cd$^{+}$ ions with laser-cooled $^{24}$Mg$^{+}$ in a linear Paul trap.
+This paper reports direct temperature determination of sympathetically cooled $^{113}$Cd$^{+}$ ions with laser-cooled $^{24}$Mg$^{+}$ in a linear Paul trap.
 The sympathetically cooled ion species distribute in the outer shell of the large ensembles{{, which contain}} up to $3.3 \times 10^{5}$ ions.
-With optimized parameters, the minimum temperature of the sympathetically cooled $^{113}$Cd$^{+}$ ions {{was}} measured to be tens of mK.
-These results indicate promising performance for microwave atomic clocks. {{The second-order Doppler frequency shift is two orders of magnitudes lower (from $1.80 \times 10 ^{-14} $ to $1.70 \times 10^{-16} $)}} and the Dick effect is suppressed.
+With optimized parameters, the minimum temperature of the sympathetically cooled $^{113}$Cd$^{+}$ ions {{was}} measured to be {on the order of 10 mK}.
+These results {are promising for performance of} microwave atomic clocks. {{The second-order Doppler frequency shift is two orders of magnitudes lower (from {$1.88 \times 10 ^{-14} $ to $6.26 \times 10^{-16} $})}} and the Dick effect is suppressed.

-Charged particles stored in ion traps {{are more strongly}} bound compared to neutral atoms in magneto-optical traps.
-With laser-cooling techniques, trapped ions can be cooled translationally {{by Doppler cooling only to the millikelvin level, and need further cooling down to the vibrational ground state at the microkelvin level.\cite{Huntemann2016,Chen2017}}} Hence, ion-trapping techniques are used widely in precision measurements, such as frequency metrology,\cite{Huntemann2016} mass spectrometry,\cite{Deb2015} precision spectroscopy,\cite{Biesheuvel2016} quantum information processing,\cite{Zhang2017} measuring physical constants,\cite{Huntemann2014} and chemical physics.\cite{Willitsch2012} Frequency standards based on trapped ions play an important role in frequency metrology. {{In particular,}} microwave frequency standards based on ions {{have a good potential for compact atomic clocks,\cite{mulholland2018portable,schwindt2015miniature,gulati2018miniatured}}} deep-space navigation, ultra-stable timekeeping, and space-borne clocks.\cite{Ely2018}
+Charged particles in ion traps {{are more strongly}} bound {than} neutral atoms in magneto-optical traps.
+With lasers, trapped ions can be cooled translationally {{by Doppler cooling only to the millikelvin level, and need further cooling down to the vibrational ground state {on the microkelvin scale}.\cite{Huntemann2016,Chen2017}}} {Hence, ion trapping is} used widely in precision measurements, such as frequency metrology,\cite{Huntemann2016} mass spectrometry,\cite{Deb2015} precision spectroscopy,\cite{Biesheuvel2016} quantum information processing,\cite{Zhang2017} measuring physical constants,\cite{Huntemann2014} and chemical physics.\cite{Willitsch2012} Frequency standards based on trapped ions play an important role in frequency metrology. {{In particular,}} microwave frequency standards based on ions {{have good potential for {use in} compact atomic clocks,\cite{mulholland2018portable,schwindt2015miniature,gulati2018miniatured}}} deep-space navigation, ultra-stable timekeeping, and space-borne clocks.\cite{Ely2018}